-When Neandertals migrated to open areas, they built structures out of wood,
+When Neandertals migrated to open areas, they built

-mammoth bone, and animal skins.
-Evidence of this exists in the Ukraine,
+structures out of wood, mammoth bone, and animal skins.
+Evidence of this exists

-made of branch frameworks of to thirty-feet long, by twenty-three-feet
+They were made of branch frameworks of to thirty-feet long, by twenty-three-feet

 wide, and ten-feet high, covered with skins, and weighed down by scavenged